mainmatter/rust-python-interoperability/book/src/02_classes/07_outro.md

 the [official `pyo3` documentation](https://pyo3.rs/v0.22.1/class) whenever you need more information about a specific feature (e.g. how do I declare a class to be frozen?
 How do I make my class iterable?).

-Before moving on to the next chapter, let's take a moment to reflect on what we've learned so far with one last exercise.
+Let's take a moment to reflect on what we've learned so far with one last exercise.